 I’ve rather good at injuries, not only have I fractured my olecranon, but about 18months around I had serve neck pain – torticolis – as a result of staining my trapezius muscle.
 Physiotherapy sorted the original injury, but couldn’t quite get the muscle permanently pain free.
-It was suggested that a sports massage might help “loosen” the muscle.
+It was suggested that a sports massage might help “losen” the muscle, after all injuries to the muscles of the upper extremity can be more complex due to the nature of the joints there .
 This is my experience, and take on sports massage

 We service our bikes, change our running shoes very 400km, and we have a raft of protein/electrolyte supplements for pre, during and post exercise we take in an almost ritualistic manner.
 But, in terms of actually looking after the very muscles we love to pummel so much out of the track or on the bike, the best we probably do is a short stretching session after a work out.

 For many people thats, fine.
 However we’ve all had the experience before, after a 10km race for example, even when properly stretched after, of walking for the next few days like we’ve been cut from a 1930’s movie.
 Sports massages, in addition to the stretches, can help to keep you walking like someone from the digital age after your event, thats a no-brainer, but it can also help to address and prevent a series of sports injuries.

 I’ve always considered myself to be a scientist first and a medic secondarily.
 As a result I’m naturally skeptical, and don’t even remotely buy into unevidenced complementary therapies.
 Sports massage is a little like that, one person will come at it from a scientific, physiotherapy approach and another from a chiropractic approach – stay away from anyone who mentions you being “out of alignment” – I’ll explain why in the “Science!” section below